simolus3/drift/docs/docs/migrating_to_drift.md

 Here, `watch()` is used instead of `get()` in the end to automatically turn the statement into an auto-updating stream.

-For more information about the Dart API, see [this overview](./Dart%20API/manager.md).
+For more information about the dart_api, see [this overview](./Dart%20API/manager.md).

 ## Next steps